 Learn how to develop an embedded Linux system

-- Agenda: details
+- Agenda: on-site – on-line

 - Training materials: slides, practical labs, lab data.

 |Note: starting from September 2022, we are offering our new and updated Embedded Linux system development course.
 Please see this page for details and next dates|

 *The price is excluding VAT.
 Eventbrite charges VAT, except for businesses in the European Union outside of France if they provide valid company information and VAT number to Evenbrite at registration time.

 The discount rate is applicable at the following conditions: